Project A-ko: Release

 The film was released to theaters by Shochiku-Fuji on June 21, 1986, alongside a shorter film titled Going on a Journey: Ami Final Chapter.
 Pony Video distributed the film via VHS and LaserDisc later in the year.
+The film's soundtrack was released on LP, CD, and cassette through Polystar Records on May 25 of the same year.
+"Dance Away" by Annie Livingston was released as a single simultaneously with the album, with the background music track "Spaceship in the Dark" as the B-side.
+A Japanese-language version of "Dance Away" and "Follow Your Dream" by Project Sisters (プロジェクト・シスターズ, Purojekuto Shisutāzu) was released a month later.

-Project A-Ko was Central Park Media's first video release in 1991 alongside Dominion Tank Police and MD Geist.
+Outside of Japan, many fans of anime would watch the film without subtitles and serve as an introduction to anime films.
+Project A-ko was Central Park Media's first video release in 1991 alongside Dominion Tank Police and MD Geist.
 They later released a dubbed version produced by Manga Entertainment to VHS in 1992.
-The English dub for the rest of the franchise was produced with Ocean Studios instead.
+Both Project A-ko and Dominion Tank Police were later shown in America on the Sci-Fi Channel during a "Festival of Japanese Animation".

+The album was released in the U.S. in 1994 by Central Park Media under their MangaMusic label and later included as a bonus disc the "Collector's Series" DVD in 2002.

+In 1996, a CD-Rom package called "Anime Hyperguide: Project A-ko" was released, including artwork, interviews with the creators.

 After releasing Project A-ko on DVD in its original widescreen video format, Central Park Media later released a "Collector's Series" version in 2002, which features remastered video and coloring, a large number of A-ko related extras, commentary and interviews by many of the Project A-ko staff, and a free Project A-ko soundtrack CD.
+Central Park Media has released the three OVA sequels in a single-disc DVD collection, Project A-ko: Love and Robots.

-On May 17, 2011, Eastern Star released a newly remastered R1 Project A-ko DVD.
+In May 2011, Eastern Star released a newly remastered R1 Project A-ko DVD.
 It contains many of the extras of the original CPM release, minus the soundtrack CD.
-In September 2020, it was announced Discotek Media will release the film on Blu-ray.
-The footage for the film was to be sourced from the laserdisc release using the Domesday Duplicator to capture the footage at a higher quality than previous releases, with a technology called AstroRes being used to upscale the footage and restore it to a higher quality.
-In March 2021, Discotek announced that the film will instead be sourced from the original 35mm film negatives, which were previously thought lost.
-The 35mm film negatives had been stored in a film laboratory but a clerical error had resulted in confusion as to where it was.
+Discotek Media released the film on Blu-ray in December 2021.
+Originally, the footage for the film was to be sourced from the laserdisc release using the Domesday Duplicator to capture the footage at a higher quality than previous releases, with a technology called AstroRes being used to upscale the footage and restore it to a higher quality.
+The film was instead sourced from the original 35mm film negatives, which were previously thought lost.
+The film negatives had been stored in a film laboratory but a clerical error had resulted in confusion as to where it was.